run-ai/docs/docs/platform-admin/workloads/assets/credentials.md

 ## Credentials table

-The Credentials table can be found under __Credentials__ in the Run:ai User interface.
+The Credentials table can be found under __Workload manager__ in the Run:ai User interface.

 The Credentials table provides a list of all the credentials defined in the platform and allows you to manage them.